 6.36.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 The C standard does not include exception handling, therefore only error status will be covered.

 C provides the include file <errno.h> that defines the macros EDOM, EILSEQ and ERANGE, which expand to integer constant expressions with type int, distinct positive values and which are suitable for use in #if preprocessing directives.
 C also provides the integer errno that can be set to a nonzero value by any library function (if the use of errno is not documented in the description of the function in the C Standard, errno could be used whether or not there is an error).
 Though these values are defined, inconsistencies in responding to error conditions can lead to vulnerabilities.